Dragon's Dogma: Music

 The official soundtrack album for Dragon's Dogma was released on May 23, 2012.
 Featuring 66 tracks across two CDs, the album was published by the music label of Square Enix.
 A shorter album was released by Sumthing Else Music Works as a physical and digital release on November 11.
 "Into Free -Dangan-" was released as a digital single on iTunes on April 4, 2012.
-The two-CD album for Dark Arisen released on April 24, 2013.
+The two-CD album for Dark Arisen was released on April 24, 2013.
 The first disc contained the new music, while the second included a selection from the main soundtrack and tracks that could not be released on the original album.
 The Japanese version of "Coils of Light" was not included on the album.
 At Kobayashi's suggestion, Makino collaborated with Square Enix's Tsuyoshi Sekito, who had composed music for multiple Square Enix titles and performed as part of The Black Mages; Sekito performed guitar for some of the album's arranged tracks.
 "Coils of Light" was released as part of Raychell's album L ▶ R on April 24.
-A compilation album titled Dragom's Dogma 5th Anniversary Best, featuring tracks from across the Dragon's Dogma series up to that point, was released on December 20, 2017 through Capcom's music label.
+A compilation album titled Dragom's Dogma 5th Anniversary Best, featuring tracks from across the Dragon's Dogma series up to that point, was released on December 20, 2017, through Capcom's music label.